Skip to main content

 1. Enable versioning

-Use the Enable Versioning subsection of the Versioning instructions.
+Use the Enable versioning section of the Versioning guide.

 2. Enable Object Lock

-Enabling Object Lock does not lock objects automatically, but allows you to control object locking.
+Enabling Object Lock does not lock objects automatically, but it allows you to manage object locking.

-If you haven't used the AWS CLI, configure it.
+1. If you have not used the AWS CLI, configure it.

 aws s3api put-object-lock-configuration \